knightjdr/cellmap-scripts/README.md

 * generate heat map for viewing NMF matrices
 * generate Cytoscape network based on correlation
 * create t-SNE map from basis matrix

+8. enrichments
+* enriched domains for NMF or SAFE compartments
+* enriched motifs for NMF or SAFE compartments

+9. networks (for website)